Case Study: Data Protection & GDPR

 New rights for individuals

-The GDPR establishes some important new rights for individuals and strengthens some of the existing rights that currently exist under the DPA.
+The GDPR establishes some important new rights for individuals (data subjects) and strengthens some of the existing rights that currently exist under the DPA.
 The GDPR now provides the following rights for individuals:

 - The right to be informed - The right to be informed encompasses your church's obligation to provide ‘fair processing information’, typically through a Privacy Notice.
 It emphasises the need for transparency over how you use people's personal data.